Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 - If the last argument is

-FSTACK, the following operation should be performed for each value and type:
+, the following operation should be performed for each value and type:

 - If type is

-NMorPTthenSET IND(FFPT)type = value- If type is
+thenSET IND(FFPT)type = value- If type is

-SWthenSETSW IND(FFPT)SW = valuefollowed in each case by
+thenSETSW IND(FFPT)SW = valuefollowed in each case by

 CALL BUMPFF (N )NMwhere

-Nis the value ofOF(L type)-- see TheOFand length-defining macros).
+and length-defining macros).
 Thus, for example:STACK IDPT - 1(PT) ON FSTACKis equivalent to:

 SET IND(FFPT)PT = IDPT - 1 CALL BUMPFF(OF(LPT))NM- In the

-BSTACKcase, the following operations should be performed for each value and type:CALL DECLF ( N )NMwhere N is the value of
+case, the following operations should be performed for each value and type:CALL DECLF ( N )NMwhere N is the value of

-OF(L type), followed by either:
+, followed by either:

 Notes